Make Scotland’s popular chip shop style battered and deep fried potatoes with this chippy potato fritters recipe!

 Instructions

-1. Peel the potato and slice thinly (just less than half an inch thick).
-Since we're not parboiling the fritters the potato slices need to be thin enough to soften in the same time it takes our batter to turn golden and crispy.
+- Peel 1 large potato and slice thinly (just less than half an inch thick).
 Add the potato slices to a large bowl, cover with fresh water and agitate gently by hand.
-Drain the cloudy water and repeat once more.
+Drain the cloudy water then repeat once more.
 Drain again and set the potato slices on a clean kitchen towel or kitchen paper and dry thoroughly.

 Do you like this potato fritters recipe?
 If so, buying a copy of my book might appeal to you!
 In The Takeaway Secret you can find a host of restaurant and takeaway style recipes that you can make at home.
 You’ll learn how to make vegetable pakora, chicken satay, pepperoni pizza and more!
 You can buy The Takeaway Secret in paperback or kindle form here.